MitchellUsayiwevu/SFND_3D_Object_Tracking/README.md

 ## FP.2 Compute Lidar-based TTC
 * Compute the time-to-collision in second for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.
-* Code found in camFusion_Student.hpp lines 249 to 301
+* Code found in camFusion_Student.cpp lines 249 to 301
 * Pseudocode used is below:
   * Filter points to use only those within one lane width for lidar points in both current and prev frame
   * Sort the points in order of increasing x values